Hexagon

 In geometry, a hexagon (from Greek ἕξ, hex, meaning "six", and γωνία, gonía, meaning "corner, angle") is a six-sided polygon.
 The total of the internal angles of any simple (non-self-intersecting) hexagon is 720°.

 Regular hexagon

 A regular hexagon is defined as a hexagon that is both equilateral and equiangular.
-In other words, a hexagon is said to be regular if the edges are all equal in length, and each of its internal angle is equal to 120°.
+Its internal angle is one-third of a circle, equal to 120°.
 The Schläfli symbol denotes this polygon as $\{6\}$.
-However, the regular hexagon can also be considered as the cutting off the vertices of an equilateral triangle, which can also be denoted as $\mathrm{t}\{3\}$.
+However, the regular hexagon can also be considered as cutting off the vertices of an equilateral triangle, which can also be denoted as $\mathrm{t}\{3\}$.